cnharris10/log-monitoring/README.md

 - Processes incoming data based on each processor's corresponding function and sends processed data to paired monitor
 - StatsProcessor
     - Groups all StatPipelineRecords into 10 second intervals (StatsPipelineGroupedRecord) and sends each interval grouping to corresponding StatsMonitor.
+    - After a grouping interval is 30 seconds older than the current clock time, it is sent to the StatsMonitor (design decision)
 - RateProcessor
     - Acts as a pass-through and sends raw data to its corresponding RateMonitor.